swamper/express-build/client/README.md

 Includes [*Bootswatch*](http://bootswatch.com) themes and [*Font-Awesome*](https://fortawesome.github.io/Font-Awesome/).

-## THIS IS A W.I.P
+## THIS IS A W.I.P.

-There should be no more base code rewrites however.

 ## What is it?

-In a nutshell...

-package.json :

-- browser-sync
-- del
-- gulp
-- gulp-autoprefixer
-- gulp-concat
-- gulp-filter
-- gulp-imagemin
-- gulp-jshint
-- gulp-karma
-- gulp-less
-- gulp-load-plugins
-- gulp-minify-css
-- gulp-minify-html
-- gulp-size
-- gulp-sourcemaps
-- gulp-uglify
-- gulp-watch
-- imagemin-pngquant
-- jshint-stylish
-- main-bower-files
-- require-dir
-- uglify-save-license
-- wiredep

-bower.json :

-- jquery
-- bootstrap
-- bootswatch
-- fontawesome

-Compiles, auto-prefixes, concats, and sourcemaps the less into minified css.
-Uglifies, sourcemaps, and concats the javascript, and minifies the html.
+boot-build compiles, auto-prefixes, and sourcemaps the less into minified css.
+Uglifies, sourcemaps, and concats the javascript.
+Minifies the html.
 Runs imagemin on the images.

 Serves it up on browser-sync.
 Reloads on changes.
-The server runs out of .tmp.
-All files in temp are un-minified for development needs.
+The server runs out of '/.tmp'.
+All files in '/.tmp' except vendor files are un-minified for development needs.

-The /public directory contains the production versions files.
+The /public directory contains the minified production version files.

 ## How to use it?